m50d/m50d.github.com/_posts/2018-11-29-deploying-scalajs-with-netlify.md

 ````

 (I'm sure it's possible to do this stuff with Gradle or SBT, but I find Maven much simpler and easier to use)

+I'll also assume this project is already in a git repository hosted on [GitHub](https://github.com).

 ## 1. Create a basic HTML file, using resource filtering to point at our compiled JS